Postgraduate research opportunities Sideband Suppression on High Power Microwave Antenna

 Overview

-This PhD research project will involve the student in undertaking numerical simulations and benchmarking these against experimental measurements either in industry facilities or at the University to investigate novel schemes to suppress undesired sidebands in the output of slot mode antenna.
-The student will also explore alternative antenna designs to realise the same benefits.
+This PhD research project will involve you undertaking numerical simulations and benchmarking these against experimental measurements either in industry facilities or at the University to investigate novel schemes to suppress undesired sidebands in the output of slot mode antenna.
+You will also explore alternative antenna designs to realise the same benefits.
 These antenna can be used in beaming microwave energy for application in energy transfer.

 Back to opportunity